Kufferey/Dusk-is-Done-old/README.md

 Night collector is the full game of [Cherry Picking Simulator](https://kufferey.itch.io/cherry-picking-simulator)

 # Difference?
+So, The core game:
+* Polish
+* Smoother Gameplay
+* Player Choices

-This game has WAY more content like:
+This game's more content:
 * 3D World
 * More items
 * Inventory